 Every month we conduct a free mini-training and teacher check-in.
-The November 2021 topic is on the Business of Kids Yoga.
-A replay will be provided for those registered.
+The November 2021 topic was on the Business of Kids Yoga.
+It is worth watching the replay that you get with registration.

 Also check out the March 2021 Replay: Putting Yourself Out There as a Kids Yoga Teacher

-Click the button below to get more info about training options:
+Click the button below to get more info about your training options:

 Kids Yoga Teacher Training

 Self-Paced, Live-Zoom, or In Person